 Visitors to the city can have easy access to the public as well as private hospitals.
 Some of these hospitals have English speaking staff as well as translators to facilitate patients.
 More information and locations can be found on www.hospitalsworldguide.com.

-- Weather: The winter weather in Gandia (Spain) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Gandia (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.